-Teacher handcuffed, jailed after questioning pay policies
+Deaths threats cause lockdown after teacher handcuffed video

 Other board members either declined comment or didn't respond to queries Tuesday.

-The Louisiana Association of Educators has a lawyer supporting Hargrave.
+The Louisiana Association of Educators has a lawyer for Hargrave.

 "As an organization that advocates for the dedicated school employees of Louisiana, we firmly denounce the mistreatment of Ms. Hargrave, a loving parent and dedicated teacher serving the students of Vermilion Parish," the union's statement said.